risharma27/genproduction/README.md

 - Access to CMS computing grid (lxplus).
 - Access to CRAB client and gridpack tools.
-- CMS VOMS proxy, incase any external file used dusing production (such as PileUp profile).
+- CMS VOMS proxy, incase any external file used during production (such as pile-up profile).
 - A BSM model UFO file (contact a theorist for this).
 - Required cards/fragments in correct format (discuss this with the NPS MC contact).